rahatchowdhury8899-hub/ChemAI/README.md

 GNN+ (experimental)

-The app is intended for local demo and screenshots.
+The application is currently available as a local interactive demo for testing and screenshots.
-Public deployment will be released after further validation and robustness testing.
+Public deployment will be released following additional validation and robustness testing.

 Evaluation & Comparison

-Model performance is assessed using:
+Model performance is assessed using standard metrics:

 Regression: R², MAE

 Classification: ROC-AUC, PR-AUC, Accuracy

-Comparative plots (RF vs GNN+) are generated using the provided analysis scripts.
+Comparative performance plots (RF vs GNN+) are generated using the provided analysis scripts.

-Data & Model Availability
+Data & Code Availability

+All datasets used in this study were obtained from publicly available sources.
-Due to size constraints and licensing considerations:
+Due to size constraints and licensing considerations, the following are not included in this repository:

 Raw datasets